Minicube87/k8s-fullstack-cicd-pipeline/JOURNEY.md

 > "`imagePullPolicy: Never` is great for local testing, dangerous in production."

 > "Every layer builds on the previous one.
 You can't skip ahead."
+> "The later you find a bug, the more expensive it is."

+> "Shift Left = Find problems as early as possible."

 ---

+## Final Thoughts

+This project taught me that DevOps is not just about tools, more like:

+1. **Understanding the flow**: Code → Build → Test → Deploy → Monitor
+2. **Automation mindset**: If you do it twice, automate it
+3. **Fail fast, fix fast**: Every push should trigger the pipeline
+4. **Documentation matters**: Future-me will thank present-me

+The biggest win: I now understand *why* things are done this way, not just *how*.

+---

-*Written by: A Junior DevOps Engineer learning by doing* *Date: December 2024*
+*Written by: A Junior DevOps Engineer learning by doing*
+*Date: December 2025*